Conchylicultor/DeepQA/README.md

 [Dataset]
 # Make sure that datasettag match the one from the filename you just renamed
 datasettag = old
 # Use the maxLength value of your model.
-Should also match
+Should also match the one from filename you just renamed
 maxlength = 10
 filtervocab = 0
 ```